-To insure enhancement of competition, the statute requires the government to obtain full and open competition and has only a limited number of exceptions to this rule.
+To ensure the enhancement of competition, the statute requires the government to obtain full and open competition and has only a limited number of exceptions to this rule.
 The agencies are not permitted to use sole-source procurements unless the written authorization of the Agency head is obtained and specific statutory or regulatory authority exists for sole source or limited competition.
-Every deviation from the requirement for full and open competition must be documented in writing and authorized by the appropriate government official.
+Every deviation from the requirement for the full and open competition must be documented in writing and authorized by the appropriate government official.
 Therefore, agencies rarely seek to limit competition.

 In addition, CICA requires each agency and procuring activity to establish a “competition advocate” within its organization to review and challenge any procurement that limits competition.
-At the Congressional level, a Senate subcommittee was established to oversee implementation of CICA and encourage competition for government contracts.
+At the Congressional level, a Senate subcommittee was established to oversee the implementation of CICA and encourage competition for government contracts.

 CICA also amended the protest procedures that are contained in Federal Acquisition Regulation (FAR) Part 33.
 Specifically, it established that a protest before contract award to the Government Accountability Office (GAO) will cause the award to be suspended until GAO rules on the protest.
-It also established a deadline of ninety (90) work days for GAO to issue a ruling or forty-five (45) calendar days if the express option is requested by either party.
+It also established a deadline of ninety (90) workdays for GAO to issue a ruling or forty-five (45) calendar days if the express option is requested by either party.